-Look after our school and each other
+Look after each other and their school

-Only ever do our best Value everyone and remember our manners Enjoy our learning!
+Only ever do their best

+Value everyone and remember their manners

+Enjoy learning together

-It is expected that everyone in school - children, staff, governors and parents - will work together to maintain a calming and caring ethos throughout the school.
+It is expected that everyone in school - children, staff, governors and parents - will work together to maintain a caring ethos throughout the school.
 We strive to create a positive, happy and safe environment which nurtures the development of children's self-esteem and their ability to co-operate with others.
-Emphasis is placed on achievement and well-merited praise, to enable each child to develop his or her God-given talents to the full.
+Emphasis is placed on achievement and well-merited praise, to enable each child to develop his or her Godgiven talents to the full.